 As with all versions of Windows, working in the background are services.
 While some of them are vital to the smooth running, quite a few aren’t for day-to-day use.
 If you disable these services, you can speed up Windows 10.
-Setting up unwanted services to manual is another best way to stop Unwanted programs from being started automatically in Windows.
+Setting up unwanted services to the manual is another best way to stop Unwanted programs from being started automatically in Windows.
 It will also help you to improve your computer’s performance.
-Here’s the instructions:
+Here are the instructions:

-Under the General tab you can see Startup type section.
+- Under the General tab, you can see the Startup type section.

-Click Apply and Ok to save the changes.
+- Click Apply and Ok to save the changes.
 That’s it!

 Sometimes the biggest factor slowing down your PC isn’t Windows 10 itself, but bloatware or adware that takes up CPU and system resources.
 Adware and bloatware are particularly insidious because they may have been installed by your computer’s manufacturer.
 You’d be amazed at how much more quickly your Windows 10 PC can run if you get rid of it.

 First, run a system scan to find adware and malware.
 If you’ve already installed a security suite such as Norton Security or McAfee LiveSafe, you can use that.
 You can also use Windows 10’s built in anti-malware app—just type Windows Defender in the search box, press Enter, and then click Scan Now.
 Windows Defender will look for malware and remove any it finds.
 It’s a good idea to get a second opinion, though, so consider a free tool like Malwarebytes Anti-Malware.
 The free version scans for malware and removes what it finds; the paid version offers always-on protection to stop infections in the first place.

-Keep PC updated and Use Default Protection:
+Keep PC updated and Use Default Protection

 There are many anti-virus and anti-malware tools available, although they provide additional protection, they also tend to slow down your PC by running in the background.
 You can use the default Windows Defender included in Windows 10 and also keep your PC updated with the latest updates as and when they are released.

-Launch the Windows troubleshooter
+Run the Windows troubleshooter

 Windows 10 has a very useful, little-known tool that can sniff out performance problems and solve them.
 To launch it, type troubleshooting into the search box, and click the “Troubleshooting Control Panel” icon that appears.
 Then click “Run maintenance tasks” in the System and Security section of the screen that appears.
 A screen titled “Troubleshoot and help prevent computer problems” will appear.
 Click Next.